crystal-ball/webpack-base/README.md

-# InspireScript Webpack Configs
+# InspireScript webpack Configs
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-This package creates the base Webpack configuration for InspireScript projects.
+This package creates the base webpack configuration for InspireScript projects.
 The exported function expects an options object with the build environment.
 An optional paths object can be used to customize build behavior.